dgroomes/my-github-explorer/README.md

 General clean-ups, todos and things I wish to implement for this project:

-* [ ] Get token from storage using Electron's `safeStorage` API (well safe is always relative).
+* [x] DONE Get token from storage using Electron's `safeStorage` API (well safe is always relative).
 This involves code across the main and renderer processes.
+Note: I've been writing hard-to-reason-about state-checking code to infer what work my code needs to take next.
+This is awkward because we're reconstituting the transition from the state but what would
+* be more natural is if we could just do the work (or queue it up?) at the time we made the state change (i.e. transition) in the first place.
+For example, I set state to "storing" but then at a later invocation of the render function I use a combination of checking for "storing" and also `useEffects` dependencies to actually kick off the storing work.
+But it's like... at this point we're actually doing the storing work.
+Should I model it as "need-to-store" and "storing" and just jam descriptive states in the state?
+I don't really get it, but the nature of an async domain is tricky regardless.
 * [ ] Abstract the token input/storage into a component
 * [ ] Query (search) for the current user's repositories.
 Hardcode to a 100 limit (which is a limit of the API; then you'll need pagination)